 Although St Paul’s Cathedral was a hit with my kids, they declined the opportunity to visit York’s Gothic masterpiece despite its striking facade.
 The entrance charge to York Minster is rather steep at £10 per adult plus an extra £5 if you wish to climb the tower but as you have to be aged 8 to do the climb, which neither of my children are, I was happy to forgo a visit.
 However, the Minster, one of the largest cathedrals in Europe, is definitely worth a visit.
 There’s plenty to keep children’s interest with trails to follow and backpacks to hire, the website has a useful section for families.

 Shopping in York

 As with the restaurants, York has plenty of independent shops.
 Tourists flock to the Shambles, a warren of medieval streets with overhanging buildings which make for a fun history lesson (provided you don’t misplace your children amid the crowds, we only did this briefly).

 York’s Chocolate Story

-I’m not sure how this attraction got bumped off the list in favour of a second walk around the city walls… perhaps we all needed a bit of fresh air.
+I’m not sure how the York Chocolate Story got bumped off our York itinerary in favour of a second walk around the city walls… perhaps we all needed a bit of fresh air.
 Anyway, I’m keen to brush up on my chocolate knowledge so I hope we’ll be paying the chocolate museum a visit when we return to York.